Multi-language

 Add

-And when you compile CSS files instead of yarn compile
+And when you compile CSS files https://www.one.thezero.club/guide/theme-styling/less-css-setup#compile instead of pnpm compile

 .